ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/forest-cli-commands/init.md

 {% endhint %}

 {% hint style="info" %}
-Note that your new development environnment is identified by the `FOREST_ENV_SECRET` in your `.env` file.
+Note that your new development environment is identified by the `FOREST_ENV_SECRET` in your `.env` file.
 If you had no such file, it will have been automatically created.
 {% endhint %}

 #### (Optional) Connecting your database